2025-26 Upper School Curriculum Guide

 CERAMICS: WHEEL-THROWN POTTERY

 This semester-long course is designed for students who want to learn how to create ceramic work on the pottery wheel.
 All levels are welcome, from beginner to advanced.
 Throughout the semester, students will learn the fundamentals of throwing and will move through various stages and, depending on individual ability, learn new techniques.
 Topics covered include centering; creating cylinders, bowls, and plates; trimming; and surface design.
 This course will help students develop a sensitivity to 3-D design and prepare those interested in pursuing the AP Studio Art: 3-D Design portfolio in their senior year.
 Please note that enrollment is limited due to the number of ceramic wheels we have.
-(1/2 unit; Grades 10, 11, 12; prerequisite: any course in the visual arts, and departmental approval.)
+(1/2 unit; Grades 10, 11, 12; prerequisite: Ceramics 1)

 This semester-long course is designed to allow advanced students who have demonstrated the capacity to work independently an opportunity to pursue a concentrated area of interest or to explore a range of concepts within the medium of ceramics.
 In the semester prior to taking the course, students must meet with their art advisor, submit a written proposal describing the projects with which they will be engaged, and develop a schedule for their completion of the course.
 If and when necessary, written and/or oral assessments, as well as critiques, may be part of the course.
 By conducting a course on an individual level such as this, it is hoped that students will gain a broader understanding of themselves and their relationship to the ceramic medium.
 (1/2 unit; fall and spring; Grades 10, 11, 12; prerequisite: Ceramics/Sculpture 2 or Wheel Throwing and department approval; may be repeated for credit)